 - suggest sustainable alternatives to brush and grass removal

-- provide resource listings for small farm educational programs
+- provide resource listings for small farm and land management educational programs

-- recommend training and apprenticeship programs for entry-level farmers and established conventional farmers interested in making the transition to sustainable methods
+- recommend training and apprenticeship programs for entry-level farmers and established conventional farmers interested in making the transition to organic and sustainable methods

 - small farm marketing